Lost-Outpost/lost-legacy/README.md

 # Introduction

-Lost Legacy is a full on power fantasy modlist (Vokriinator + EnaiRim) with a massive amount of new quest mods, 5000+ LotD Museum displays, vibrant high fantasy visuals, and optional survival mechanics!
-Performance mode available too!
+Lost Legacy is a full on power fantasy modlist (Vokriinator + EnaiRim) with a massive amount of new quest mods, 6000+ LotD Museum displays, vibrant high fantasy visuals, and optional survival mechanics!
+Optional Vokriinator Black, Valhalla and Precision, and Performance Mode available too!

 ### Minimum Specs
 With the performance mode options being available, exact minimum requirements is hard to nail down but Lost Legacy has been reported to run fine on low to mid-end GPUs.
 The new potato mode should allow the list to run on low end PCs now too!